The Passive Income Lie I Believed for Years (And What Actually Works)

 Most people believe passive income means you post a few videos or images and money falls out of the sky.
 If that were true, you wouldn’t be reading this, and everyone would be rich.

 This one isn’t your fault.
 The gurus imply you do something once and get paid for weeks, months, and years.
 That’s how they get views: bend the truth just enough to sell you something.
-So let me clear up the five things people get wrong about passive income, and then tell you what actually works.
+So let me clear up the five things people get wrong about passive income, walk through the real math of what works, and tell you the three income models that hold up long term.

 What You’ll Walk Out With